matrix-org/synapse/docs/metrics-howto.rst

 How to monitor Synapse metrics using Prometheus
 ===============================================

-1: install prometheus:
+1: Install prometheus:
   Follow instructions at http://prometheus.io/docs/introduction/install/

-2: enable synapse metrics:
+2: Enable synapse metrics:
   Simply setting a (local) port number will enable it.
 Pick a port. prometheus itself defaults to 9090, so starting just above that for locally monitored services seems reasonable.
 E.g. 9092: